DataShades/ckanext-collection/README.md

 Never use another configurable attributes in the `default_factory` - order in which configurable attributes are initialized is not strictly defined.
-At the moment of writing this manual, configurable attributes were initialized in alphabetical order.
-But this implementation detail may change in future without notice.
+At the moment of writing this manual, configurable attributes were initialized in alphabetical order, but this implementation detail may change in future without notice.

 TODO: with_attributes